-After one term of non-attendance, students have the right to appeal their suspension of financial aid if they have mitigating circumstances that prevented them from making SAP.
+Students have the right to appeal their suspension of financial aid if they have mitigating circumstances that prevented them from making SAP.
 Mitigating circumstances may include a death in the family, a severe injury or illness to the student or other special circumstances.
-The appeal must explain why he/she failed to make Satisfactory Academic Progress and what has changed that will allow him/her to make satisfactory progress at the next evaluation.
+The appeal must explain why he/she failed to make Satisfactory Academic Progress, documentation to support this circumstance, and what has changed that will allow him/her to make satisfactory progress at the next evaluation.
 The appeal form may be obtained by emailing the Financial Aid Office at finaidws@okwu.edu or by calling 918-335-6282.
-A student who wishes to appeal must do so in writing with supportive documentation.
-The written appeal must be completed using the SAP appeal form and must be completed at least 7 calendar days prior to starting class.
-This appeal will go before an appeal committee which consists of a representative from the following: a Graduate School representative, an Undergraduate School representative, the Director of Financial Aid, the Registrar, and an Enrollment Services representative.
-The Appeal Committee's decision is final.

-If granted, the student will be placed on Financial Aid Probation and will be eligible for aid.
+If an appeal is granted, the student will be placed on Financial Aid Probation and will be eligible for aid.
 His/her academic progress will be evaluated at the end of the next term.
-In addition the appeal committee may create an academic plan which will define the required components of continued eligibility and will specify the length of the academic plan.
+In addition, the appeal committee may create an academic plan which will define the required components of continued eligibility and will specify the length of the academic plan.
 If the student maintains the requirements of the plan or if SAP standards are met, the student will regain eligibility.
 If a student fails to meet the requirements of the academic plan, the student will be ineligible for aid until SAP is restored.